smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/GET_SYNTAX.md

 !!! note "__Query Details__"
     - The "__OPTIONS__" clause can change the value of a parameter.
 The meaning of each parameter is as follows:
-        - "overwrite" : Overwrite if a dataset with the same name exists.
+        - "overwrite": overwrite if a dataset with the same name exists.
 If True, the existing dataset is overwritten with the new dataset. (default: False)

 ## __3. GET Example__